BEF-BEF/Jerma/README.md

 Uncommented lines function on my Ubuntu pc but require more complicated installs and have not been fully tested on Windows.
 I don't have those installs fully documented haha.
 Here's a start though.

-Using Ubuntu or another Linux distro is highly recommended
+Using Ubuntu or another Linux distro is highly recommended.
+NVIDIA GPU required.

 You will need to get a youtube api key and cookies.txt in secrets.